-‘Don’t Be Tardy’ Star Kim Zolciak-Biermann Shows Some Serious Skin In Skimpy Striped Bikini
+‘Don’t Be Tardy’ Star Kim Zolciak-Biermann Shows Some Serious Skin In Skimpy, Striped Bikini

 “Hi Kim!
 Is that a swim skirt or just a cover up?
 You look beautiful.
 Thank you for promoting an image of beauty that doesn’t promote being stick thin,” one more wrote.

 As The Inquisitr shared yesterday, the Biermann family is currently flooding their social media pages with photos from their picturesque tropical getaway.
-The family does not specifically mention where they are vacationing but in the past, they have jetted of to Turks and Caicos for some rest and relaxation, and it appears as though this could be the spot.
+The family does not specifically mention where they are vacationing but in the past, they have jetted off to Turks and Caicos for some rest and relaxation, and it appears as though this could be the spot.

 Like her mom, Brielle showed off her bikini body in a sexy snapshot, and her followers went absolutely nuts.
 In the image, Brielle lays on a set of rocks as she looks out into the light blue ocean water.
 The Bravo star stuns in a black and white striped bikini that gives her followers a glimpse of her backside.